Performance Tests: Apple Final Cut Pro 11 [u]

 Much has been written about the M4 Mac mini.
 Here are my personal highlights:

-Since my focus is on media editing, principally video editing, I wanted to compare its performance to these earlier computers.
-While it didn’t win every test, especially when the GPUs were involved, it did perform exceptionally well.
+Since my focus is on media editing, principally video editing, I wanted to compare Final Cut’s performance to these earlier computers.
+The results surprised me.

 GEEKBENCH RESULTS